 - Store your food properly.

-For more information, read our Food Waste and Storage Guide.
+For more information, read our Food Waste and Storage Guide and Fruit and Vegetable Storage Guide.

 Get the USDA ‘FoodKeeper’ App: Your New Tool for Smart Food Storage.